-- 5.1 The Vice-Chancellor is responsible for the employment of staff employed directly by the University, and is the sole person authorised by the Council to sign employment documentation including letters of offer, employment agreements and performance reviews. - 5.2 The Chief of Staff is responsible for executing the employment procedures for the University. - 5.3 The Chief of Staff may engage an external consultant to assist with any employment procedure. - 5.4 All employees employed directly by the University are employed under the Higher Education Industry General Staff Award (2010), the Higher Education Academic Staff Award (2010) or an Executive Employment Agreement. - 5.5 The Chief of Staff must ensure a Position Description exists that describes the duties and responsibilities of each particular position and assigns an appropriate classification to it.
+- 5.1 The Vice-Chancellor is responsible for the employment of staff employed directly by the University, and is the sole person authorised by the Council to sign employment documentation including letters of offer, employment agreements and performance reviews. - 5.2 The Vice-Chancellor may engage an external consultant to assist with any employment procedure. - 5.3 All employees employed directly by the University are employed under the Higher Education Industry General Staff Award (2020), the Higher Education Academic Staff Award (2020) or an Executive Employment Agreement. - 5.4 The Vice-Chancellor must ensure a Position Description exists that describes the duties and responsibilities of each position and assigns an appropriate classification to it.